Research output per year

 I also have a broad interest in many areas of biological psychology and individual differences including:

-I’m a Member of the British Psychological Society and a Senior Fellow of the Higher Education Academy.
+I’m a Chartered member and Associate Fellow of the British Psychological Society and a Senior Fellow of the Higher Education Academy.

 I’ve been nominated for Abertay’s student-led Teaching Awards every year since 2010 and won the ‘Outstanding Teacher’ award in 2018.